DataDog/watermarkpodautoscaler/README.md

 - **Does WPA support multiple metrics?**

     Yes, WPA can scale on multiple metrics and works similar to [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#scaling-on-multiple-metrics).
-WPA evaluates each metric separately and proposes maximum number of replicas of all.
+WPA evaluates each metric separately and proposes the number of replicas associated with the metric that requires the largest number.
+For example, if WPA evaluates metric1, metric2, metric3, and for each it calculates 10, 20, 30 replica proposals respectively, the final proposal is 30.

 #### RBAC